-- 30. Maintenance of Bank Accounts

-- 31. Investment of Funds

-- 32. Restriction on Investment in Commerce

-- 33. Use of Bank Accounts

-- 34. Signatures for Withdrawals from Provincial Government Bank Accounts
+30. 31.
+32. 33.
+34. 35.
+36. Maintenance of Bank Accounts Investment of Funds Restriction on Investment in Commerce Use of Bank Accounts Signatures for Withdrawals from Provincial Government Bank Accounts Prohibition on the Signing of Blank and Post-Dated Cheques Alterations to Cheques Custody of Cheque Books

-- 35. Prohibition

-- 36. Alterations to Cheques

-- 37. Custody of Cheque Books

-- 38. Reconciliation with Bank Account
+38. Reconciliation with Bank Account

 Part VII - Making of Advances and Imprests

+Section

-- 39. Prohibition on Advancess and Imprests
+39. Prohibition on Advances and Imprests

-- 40. Expenditure not to be Charged to Advances or Imprests Unless Authorised
+40. Expenditure not to be Charged to Advances or Imprests Unless Authorised

-- 41. Authority for Advances of Salary
+41. Authority for Advances of Salary

-- 42. Use of Advance of Salary
+42. Use of Advances of Salary

-- 43. Amount Available to Be Advanced on Salaries
+43. Amount Available to Be Advanced on Salaries

-- 44. Recording of Advances of Salary
+44. Recording of Advances of Salary

-- 45. Reconciling of Advances of Salary
+45. Reconciling of Advances of Salary

-- 46. Debts Due to the Provincial Government
+46. Debts Due to the Provincial Government

-- 47. Clearance of Advances of Salary
+47. Clearance of Advances of Salary

-- 48. Authorising Provincial Employee or Member Liable Advance of Salary
+48. Authorising Provincial Employee or Member Liable-Advance of Salary

-- 49. Refund of Overpayment
+49. Refund of Overpayment

-- 50. Imprests General
+50. Imprests - General

-- 51. Requirement to Retire Imprest Accounts
+51. Requiring to Retire Imprest Accounts

-- 52. Standing / Petty Cash Imprests
+52. Standing / Petty Cash Imprests

-- 53. Temporary Imprests
+53. Temporary Imprests

-- 54. Imprest Holder Responsible for Retirement
+54. Imprest Holder Responsible for Retirement

-- 55. Outstanding Imprests
+55. Outstanding Imprests

-- 56. Clearance of Outstanding Temporary Imprest Accounts Direct Provincial Employees
+56. Clearance of Outstanding Temporary Imprest Accounts - Direct Provincial Employees

-- 57. Clearance of Temporary Imprest Accounts Elected Members and Seconded Provincial Employees
+57. Clearance of Temporary Imprest Accounts - Elected Members and Seconded Provincial Employees

-- 58. Authorising Provincial Employee or Member Liable Temporary Imprests
+58. Authorising Provincial Employee or Member Liable - Temporary Imprests